orggue/adidas-zaragoza/openshift-essentials/04_services.md

 ----

 ### Do it yourself
-* Create a service for the nginx pods
+* Create a service for the nginx pods.
-* Expose it using NodePort
+* Expose it using NodePort.
-* Access the service on that port using `curl`or your browser
+* Access the service on that port using `curl`or your browser.